sdmg15/Java-design-patterns/README.md

 * Prototype Pattern

 ### Pattern Singleton

  Pattern Singleton: > One Class, one Instance.

   Singleton is one of the Gangs of Four Design patterns and comes in the Creational Design Pattern category.
-Singleton pattern restricts the instantiation of a class and ensures that only one instance of the class exists in the java virtual machine.
+Singleton pattern restricts the instantiation of a class and ensures that only one instance of the class exists in the Java virtual machine.
 The singleton class must provide a global access point to get the instance of the class.
 Singleton pattern is used for logging, driver objects, caching and thread pool.
-Singleton design pattern is also used in other design patterns like __Abstract Factory__, __Builder__, __Prototype__, __Facade__ etc. Singleton design pattern is used in core java classes also, for example __java.lang.Runtime__ , __java.awt.Desktop__.
+Singleton design pattern is also used in other design patterns like __Abstract Factory__, __Builder__, __Prototype__, __Facade__ etc. Singleton design pattern is used in core Java classes also, for example __java.lang.Runtime__ , __java.awt.Desktop__.

 To implement Singleton pattern, there are really many approaches but all of them have following common concepts: